 Founding member of Gridiron Enterprises, Inc., a sports consulting firm based out of Chicago, Ill....
 Gridiron Enterprises, Inc., which was the original founder of the AFL, includes Kurz, Jim Foster, the creator of Arena Football, and attorney William Niro.

-Jerry B. Kurz returns for his 27th season of Arena Football and fourth season as the AFL's Commissioner.
+Jerry B. Kurz returns for his 28th season of Arena Football and first as the AFL's President.
 Out-tenured only by the

 creator of Arena Football, Jim Foster, Kurz has dedicated his life to furthering the sport with a strong business ethic and core values